amirsahabi/djesaac/README.md

 ### Arduino

 The Arduino Uno may be programmed through the Arduino IDE (v1.6.3).
 The sketch StandardFirmata.ino is available in the IDE under  File>Examples>Firmata>StandardFirmata (The sketch is also provided in this repository under Arduino>StandardFirmata.ino).
-As documeted in app>constants.py the pin configuration uses three PWM digital output pins.
+As documented in app>constants.py the pin configuration uses three PWM digital output pins.

 ## How to Run